-Everyone uses the toilet, and each person has a preference or style on what they like to sit on when using the facilities.
-Both hard and soft toilet seats have certain advantages and disadvantages that need to be considered for your bathroom.
+Everyone uses some type of toilet, and each person has a preference as to what they like to sit on when using the facilities.
+Both hard and soft toilet seats have certain advantages and disadvantages that need to be considered.
 While comfort is certainly an issue involving toilet seats, sanitary concerns can also be an issue.

 Hard Toilet Seat Advantages

 Hard toilet seats are easier to clean and can be maintained with the wipe of a sterilized cloth.
-This means that toilet seats are more sterile compared to soft toilet seats and have less germs and bacteria.
-Hard toilet seats are also less expensive than their counterpart and may give off a more elegant appearance in a bathroom.
+This means that hard toilet seats are more hygienic compared to soft toilet seats and may harbor fewer germs and bacteria.
+Hard toilet seats are also less expensive than their soft counterparts and may be a more elegant-looking choice in a bathroom.

 Hard Toilet Seat Disadvantages

-In the wee hours of the morning and during colder months out of the year, individuals may have to use the toilet and not like the feeling of a cold, hard toilet seat.
-The porcelain material is affected by the temperature and humidity in the room.
-During the summer months, the heat and humidity can cause the hard toilet seat to become sweaty, and an individual's backside may become slick and unsteady when using the toilet.
+In the wee hours of the morning and during colder months of the year, individuals who use the toilet may not like the feeling of a cold, hard toilet seat.
+The hard material is affected by the temperature and humidity in the room.
+During the summer months, heat and humidity can cause a hard toilet seat to become sweaty, and an individual's backside may become slick and unsteady when using the toilet.